-The technique of hat weaving by the Wayúu people of northern Colombia has passed for generations from elders to children.
-Traditionally the hat is worn by Wayúu men and, increasingly, women; “Even the singer Beyonce ́s daughter was spotted using one last year,” exclaims Taller Centro Artesanal del Sombrero Wayuú founder Gary González.
-This association of nearly 90 artists has used its creative power and technical talent to diversify traditional weaving and include daily use items, such as table mats and basketry, in order to introduce Wayuú crafts and culture to a wider audience.
+The technique of hat weaving by the Wayúu people of northern Colombia has been passed down for generations from elders to children.
+Traditionally, the hat is worn by Wayúu men and, increasingly, women.
+“Even the singer Beyonce’s daughter was spotted using one last year,” exclaims Taller Centro Artesanal del Sombrero Wayuú founder Gary González.
+This association of nearly 90 artists has used its creative power and technical talent to diversify traditional weaving and include daily use items, such as table mats and basketry, in order to introduce Wayúu crafts and culture to a wider audience.

 To sponsor an IFAM First-Time Market Artist, please visit our secure online donation site: